goauthentik/authentik/website/docs/user-group/user/user_basic_operations.md

 ## User recovery

-If a user has lost their credentials, you can email them a recovery link.
+If a user has lost their credentials, there are several options.

-1. Select the user in list or detail view.
+### Email them a recovery link

+1. In the Admin interface, navigate to **Directory > Users** to display all users.

+2. Either click the name of the user to display the full User details page, or click the chevron beside their name to expand the toptions.

-2. To generate a recovery link, click **Reset Password**.
+3. To generate a recovery link, which you can then copy and paste into an email, click **View recovery link**.

-    A notification will appear on your browser with the link for you to copy and to send to the user.
+    A pop-up will appear on your browser with the link for you to copy and to send to the user.

-3. Send an email with the recovery link to the user.
+### Automate email to a user

+You can use our automated email to send a link with the URL for the user to reset thier password.
 This option will only work if you have properly [configured a SMTP server during the installation](../../installation/docker-compose#email-configuration-optional-but-recommended) and set an email address for the user.

+1. In the Admin interface, navigate to **Directory > Users** to display all users.

+2. Either click the name of the user to display the full User details page, or click the chevron beside their name to expand the toptions.

+3. To send the automated email to the user, click **Email recovery link**.

 If the user does not receive the email, check if the mail server parameters [are properly configured](../../troubleshooting/emails).

+### Reset the password for the user

+As an Admin, you can simply reset the passwrod for the user.

+1. In the Admin interface, navigate to **Directory > Users** to display all users.

+2. Either click the name of the user to display the full User details page, or click the chevron beside their name to expand the toptions.

+3. To reset the user's password, click **Reset password**, and then define the new value.

 ## Deactivate or Delete user